GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/variables/index.md

 * Numeric variables are initialized with a value of `0`.
 * Text variables are initialized with a value of `""` (an empty string).

 This approach is less efficient, as GDevelop has to initialize the variable during the game and can't optimize their usage.
+A variable that is not "declared" is also not usable in expressions.

 ## Debugging variables